tsgates/arch-wiki-markdown/wiki/Zsh.md

     $ chsh -s $(which zsh)

-Note:You have to log out and log back in, in order to start using Zsh as your default shell.
+Note:Log out and log back in, in order to start using Zsh as the default shell.

-After logging back in, you should notice Zsh's prompt, which by default looks different from Bash's.
-However you can verify that Zsh is the current shell by issuing:
+After logging back in, notice Zsh's prompt, which by default looks different from Bash's.
+Also verify that Zsh is the current shell by
+issuing:

     $ echo $SHELL

-Tip:If you are replacing bash, you may want to move some code from ~/.bashrc to ~/.zshrc (e.g. the prompt and the aliases) and from ~/.bash_profile to ~/.zprofile (e.g. the code that starts your X Window System).
+Tip:If replacing bash, users may want to move some code from ~/.bashrc to ~/.zshrc (e.g. the prompt and the aliases) and from ~/.bash_profile to ~/.zprofile (e.g. the code that starts the X Window System).

 Configuration files
 -------------------